-Discover a whole new world of sound with the first public airings of the PRS New Music Biennial compositions. #MadeinHull (122 characters)
+Discover a whole new world of sound with the first public airings of the @PRSFoundation New Music Biennial compositions. #MadeinHull (122 characters)

+Not all compositions are made in Hull.
+A few residencies will be taking place in Hull but this is an event that features musicians from all over the UK.
+Is this still an ok claim?

+Could we use this please:

+Discover 20 exciting bite-sized pieces of new music by talented UK music creators @PRSFoundation New Music Biennial #NMB17 (123 characters)

 50 WORDS

-Discover the next generation of composers as the PRS New Music Biennial provides a platform to a host of new sounds.
+Discover bold new music from the nation’s leading composers and musicians as the PRS New Music Biennial provides a platform to a host of new sounds.

 From classical and chamber opera, to jazz, folk and electronic, this programme will present 20 new short works, 10 of which have been specially commissioned for Hull UK City of Culture 2017.